WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/README.md

 <br>

 ## Tracking In GG Bot Upload Assistant
-Starting from **v3.1.6** onwards, GG-Bot Upload Assistants have _**GitLab Sentry Error Tracking**_ enabled by default.
+Starting from **v3.1.6** onwards, GG-Bot Upload Assistants have _**Sentry Error Tracking**_ enabled by default.
 This is to catch any errors / exceptions that happen in the application and fix them pro-actively.

+> Gitlab based error tracking has been replaced with [BugSink](https://www.bugsink.com/) to track sentry errors.
+This change was made from **v3.1.8** onwards.
+> GitLab wasn't providing enough event details to properly debug the issues, hence moving out from it.

 > If you do no wish to have this enabled, you can disable the error log tracking from the config file.
 Simple set `ENABLE_SENTRY_ERROR_TRACKING` to `False` in assistant or re-uploader config and error / exceptions will not be sent to GitLab.